MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 All proxies that suffix URLs are susceptible to context loss, an issue where navigating to a link loses the full path of the link and typically lands on the home page of the app.
 Cloud App Security is uniquely positioned to address this limitation and solve context loss by partnering with Microsoft and non-Microsoft vendors.

-Apps on our featured apps page marked as **(preview)** may suffer from context loss.
-Similarly, context loss can be caused by global policies that block third-party cookies or cross-site tracking.
-You can remediate the issue by disabling these options.
-For non-featured apps experiencing context loss, please submit a support ticket.
-We are working with each app provider individually to fix these core issues.

-As a temporary mitigation, you can workaround context loss issues, as follows:
+If adjusting the global policy does not fix the issue, then you can workaround context loss issues as follows:

 1. Navigate to a URL where context loss occurs.
-1. Make a note of the suffixed URL domain including the suffix added by Cloud App Security, for example `https://www.yammer.com.mcas.ms`.
+1. Make a note of the suffixed URL domain including the suffix added by Cloud App Security.
+For example: `https://www.yammer.com.mcas.ms`.
-1. Copy the path from the original URL, for example if the original particular URL was `https://www.yammer.com/organization/threads/threadnumber`, copy `/organization/threads/threadnumber`.
+1. Copy the path from the original URL.
+For example, if the original particular URL was `https://www.yammer.com/organization/threads/threadnumber`, copy `/organization/threads/threadnumber`.
-1. Append the copied path to the suffixed domain, for example `https://www.yammer.com.mcas.ms/organization/threads/threadnumber`.
+1. Append the copied path to the suffixed domain.
+For example: `https://www.yammer.com.mcas.ms/organization/threads/threadnumber`.
 1. Navigate to the new suffixed URL.

+For apps experiencing context loss, please submit a support ticket.
+We are working with each app provider individually to fix these core issues.

 <a name="app-additional-considerations"></a>